Meet Bridget

 WHO I AM

-Today, I blend my experience in animal welfare, law, education, and behaviour science into consulting and teaching.
-My goal?
-To support both animals and the people who care for them by fostering enriching learning environments, creating joyful training experiences, and advancing inclusive, research-informed approaches to care and advocacy.
+Today, I bring together my background in animal welfare, law, education, and animal science through teaching, consulting, and public scholarship.
+My goal is to support both animals and the people who care for them by creating thoughtful learning environments, offering humane and joyful training experiences, and advancing research-informed, ethically grounded approaches to care, policy, and advocacy.

-I live with Stevie, a spirited Chinese Crested who reminds me daily that fear can be unlearned and joy reclaimed.
-A pandemic pup turned sport dog, Stevie has earned titles in Rally Freestyle Elements, Trick Training, and Stunt Dog, and even won first place in Musical Freestyle.
-He is my partner in play, growth, and the occasional dramatic zoomie.
-I also volunteer with an accredited service dog organization, raising and caring for future service dogs—so my home is always full of paw prints and purpose.
+I live with Stevie, a spirited Chinese Crested who continually reminds me that fear can be unlearned and confidence rebuilt.
+A pandemic puppy turned sport dog, Stevie has earned titles in Rally Freestyle Elements, Trick Training, and Stunt Dog, and has placed first in Musical Freestyle.
+He is my daily reminder that growth is rarely linear—and that joy matters.
+I also work with Unleashed Niagara, a dog training company in St. Catharines, Ontario, which means my home is rarely quiet and always full of purpose.

-When I’m not teaching, training, or researching, you’ll find me in the backcountry, quietly observing wildlife and reconnecting with what matters most.
+When I’m not teaching, training, or researching, you’ll most often find me outdoors—especially in the backcountry—observing wildlife, moving slowly, and reconnecting with the systems and relationships that ground my work.